Death Row Inmate Julius Jones Is Spared by Guv Hours Before Execution

 Supporters in the state Capitol, who had been rallying for days, erupted into cheers and tears.

+Jones was convicted of the murder of 45-year-old Paul Howell, a wealthy white man, during an attempted carjacking in 1999.
+He was 19 at the time of his trial for capital murder.
+Jones has insisted that he was framed and betrayed by his former friend and co-defendant in the case, Christopher Jordan, who testified against Jones and fingered him as the shooter.

-Jones was convicted in 2002 of murdering a man during an attempted carjacking, but has maintained his innocence throughout his incarceration.
+Jones was convicted in 2002 but has maintained his innocence ever since.

+In an early November hearing, Oklahoma’s Pardon and Parole Board voted 3-1 to recommend clemency for Jones.
+The board was in favor of his sentence being commuted to a life in prison with the possibility of parole.

+Jones gave emotional testimony during the hearing, admitting that he made mistakes when he was younger, “but I did not kill Mr. Paul Howell.”

 Protests were underway the week leading up to Jones’ execution.
 The Oklahoma State Conference chapter of the NAACP advised supporters to wear all black to show solidarity with Jones.